samtrion/samtrion/README.md

 # Hi :wave:, I'm Martin
 ---

-I'm a versatile professional with a strong background in software development, enterprise architecture, and technology consulting.
-I'm passionate about leveraging technology to drive innovation and deliver high-quality solutions that meet the needs of clients and users.
-My expertise spans a wide range of domains, including cloud computing, DevOps, and software engineering, especially in the .NET ecosystem.
+I'm a multi-talented professional with a strong background in software development, enterprise architecture, and technology consulting.
+I'm passionate about using technology to drive innovation and deliver high quality solutions that meet the needs of both customers and users.
+My expertise spans a wide range of domains, including cloud computing, DevOps, and software engineering, particularly in the .NET ecosystem.

-Maybe i'm the typical *nerd* who loves to code, but I'm also a team player who enjoys collaborating with others to solve complex problems and achieve common goals.
-I'm always eager to learn new things and stay up-to-date with the latest technologies and trends in the tech industry.
-My commitment to continuous improvement and professional development has enabled me to grow and succeed in my career.
+I may be the typical *nerd* who loves to code, but I'm also a team player who enjoys working with others to solve complex problems and achieve common goals.
+I'm always eager to learn new things and keep up with the latest technologies and trends in the technology industry.
+My commitment to continuous improvement and professional development has allowed me to grow and succeed in my career.

-I'm currently working as an Enterprise Architect at CGI, a leading IT and business consulting firm.
-In my role as a Director Consulting Services, I help clients transform their business and IT landscapes by designing and implementing innovative solutions that drive digital transformation and business growth.
-Also part of this role is the responsibility for the development and mentoring my team members to help them reach their full potential.
-I'm proud that I can support them as a Microsoft Certified Trainer (MCT), Instructor for CGI's Risk and Cost Driven Architecture (RCDA), Industry Expert and Technology Evangelist.
+I'm currently an Enterprise Architect at CGI, a leading IT and business consulting firm.
+In my role as Director Consulting Services, I help clients transform their business and IT landscapes by designing and implementing innovative solutions that drive digital transformation and business growth.
+As part of this role, I am also responsible for developing and mentoring my team members to help them reach their full potential.
+I'm proud to support them as a Microsoft Certified Trainer (MCT), instructor for CGI's Risk and Cost Driven Architecture (RCDA), industry expert, and technology evangelist.

-In addition to my work at CGI, I'm actively involved in the tech community and contribute to various open-source projects on GitHub.
+In addition to my work at CGI, I'm actively involved in the technology community, contributing to various open source projects on GitHub.

-May I help you with anything?
-Feel free to reach out to me at [E-Mail](mailto:me@samtrion.net) or connect with me on [LinkedIn](https://www.linkedin.com/in/martin-stuehmer/).
+Can I help you with something?
+Feel free to contact me via [email](mailto:me@samtrion.net) or connect with me on [LinkedIn](https://www.linkedin.com/in/martin-stuehmer/).

 <!--
 ## My current blog posts